-The UK and the EU are embarking on the next stage of the Brexit negotiations to determine their future trading relationship.
-Both sides are looking to agree a free trade agreement to guarantee no tariffs or quotas on traded goods.
+The joint aim of the UK and the EU in the negotiations is a free trade deal that guarantees no tariffs or quotas on traded goods.
 As the quid pro quo for a tariff-free, quota-free deal, the EU has made clear it expects a ‘level playing field’ for trade in order to prevent the UK from gaining an unfair competitive advantage over member states.
 The EU argues that this is because of the size and proximity of the UK and the close trade links between the two territories.

-For the UK government, such level playing field measures will prove difficult to accept, given prime minister Boris Johnson’s insistence that the future agreement cannot include any requirement for the UK to continue to follow EU rules or be subject to the jurisdiction of the Court of Justice of the European Union (CJEU).
+For the UK government, such level playing field measures are proving difficult to accept, given prime minister Boris Johnson’s insistence that the future agreement cannot include any requirement for the UK to continue to follow EU rules or be subject to the jurisdiction of the Court of Justice of the European Union (CJEU).
 The UK has suggested that it would be willing to lower the ambition of the agreement – by accepting tariffs on certain goods in return for concessions on the level playing field.
 But the EU has said that it will expect a level playing field regardless of whether the deal “covers 98% or 100% of tariff lines”.
 This has resulted in a major stand-off between the UK and the EU on the scope and enforcement of the ‘level playing field’ for post-Brexit trade.

-Within the political declaration, the UK and the EU have agreed to make ‘level playing field’ commitments in four areas: competition policy, environmental protections, labour standards, and taxation.
-The expected opening positions of each side, however, are far apart.
-Below we summarise the opening positions of both sides and assess the potential for compromise in each area.
+Within the political declaration, the UK and the EU have agreed to make ‘level playing field’ commitments in four areas: state aid and competition policy, environmental protections, labour standards, and taxation.
+The proposed negotiating texts of each side, however, are far apart.
+Below we summarise the positions of both sides and assess the potential for compromise in each area.

 State aid and competition policy

 The EU has taken the most robust position in the area of state aid and competition policy.
-Their negotiating directives say that the UK should continue to align with EU state aid rules.
-The EU wants this to be enforced in the UK by an independent authority (i.e. the UK’s Competition and Markets Authority) with the close oversight of the European Commission.
-In order to administer the agreement, the EU is likely to propose that disputes on state aid between the two sides should be subject to the standard dispute resolution procedure – that is, they should first be dealt with through consultations, and then if necessary be escalated to a formal arbitration panel.
+The EU’s draft legal text states that the UK will continue to align with EU state aid rules.
+According to the text, this is to be enforced in the UK by an independent authority (i.e. the UK’s Competition and Markets Authority) with the close oversight of the European Commission.
+In order to administer the agreement, the EU text states that disputes on state aid between the two sides should be subject to the standard dispute resolution procedure – that is, they should first be dealt with through consultations, and then if necessary be escalated to a formal arbitration panel.
 This could result in the offending party facing sanctions – such as financial penalties or restrictions in market access.
 In addition, any questions relating to the interpretation of EU law would have to be decided by the Court of Justice of the European Union.
 In the short-term, there is also the further option for the EU to unilaterally take interim measures where it believes the UK has breached the rules in certain situations.

-Based on its opening negotiating position, the UK is taking a very different approach.
-It has proposed broad commitments on maintaining effective competition laws and on regularly notifying each other on subsidies.
-It has also proposed setting up a consultation mechanism to discuss subsidies that could have a negative impact on the UK or the EU.
-But this consultation process is very different from the strict alignment envisaged by the EU’s negotiating position, and it would not be subject to formal arbitration or sanctions.
+Based on its draft text, the UK is taking a very different approach.
+The UK’s legal text contains broad commitments on proscribing anticompetitive conduct and on regularly notifying each other on subsidies.
+It also includes a consultation mechanism to discuss subsidies that could have a negative impact on the interests of the UK or the EU.
+But this consultation process is very different from the strict alignment envisaged by the EU’s negotiating position, and it would for the most part not be subject to formal arbitration or sanctions.